pombredanne/eris-contracts.js/README.md

 Even if worthless/throw-away keys are used when developing and testing, it is very important that they are removed before the system goes live, so it is important to handle them with care - even during testing.

-### Eris and keys

-`eris-contracts.js`, and it's dependency `eris-db.js` are server-side, node.js libraries.
-They should always run on the same machine as the blockchain client, or at least they should be running in the same, private network.
-For production-level code, we stick to the following rule:

-**Private keys should not be passed between end-users and the blockchain server**

-Technically it's not more or less safe to send private keys compared to other secret information such as passwords, but it is bad practice.
-There are better solutions.
-These are some setups we believe will be common for Eris-DApps:

-1. decentralized, client signs - Every user runs eris-db on their machine.
-This means both their private key and blockchain client is on the same machine, so all key-stuff happens locally.

-2. distributed, client signs - eris-db nodes run on a dedicated set of machines/servers.
-Users connect via their browser, but keep their keys on their own machine and sign whatever they need to sign locally, using a browser plugins, locally running daemon, or something else.

-3. distributed, server signs - Servers hold the keys and signs transactions on behalf of the users.
-The users access the servers via their browser and would identify themselves through some traditional, secure login-system.
-This would be common in transitional/hybrid systems.

-Currently we can only do setup 1 and 3 (in production), but we're integrating our key-daemon into both javascript and our command-line tool, which will open up for 2 as well.

 ## API

 At the core of this library is the `Contract` objects.
 Everything else is utilities for creating the contracts and formatting the input and output.